• Menu

 Take care around the seafood areas the floor can be slippery.
 A local mentioned to us not to buy fish on a Monday as fishermen don’t fish on a Sunday.

-The sweet smell of fresh strawberries, with the mustiness of the cheeses, mingles with the fish and meat smells sending your senses in overdrive.
+The sweet smell of fresh strawberries, with the mustiness of the cheeses, mingles with the fish and meat smells sending your senses into overdrive.

 Top tip: Buy fruit that is in season.
 You do need to buy in kilos.